24-Hour Confidential Information and Support Hotline

 Professional staff from the Office of the Dean of Students serve on-call rotations, and an on-call staff member may be activated by contacting the Purdue University Police Department non-emergency number (765.494.8221).
 Crisis support services are available 24 hours a day/7 days a week, including:

 - Immediate student-centered support and advocacy

 - Informing student of available options regarding medical services, forensic evidence collection, and reporting to law enforcement

 Center for Advocacy, Response, and Education (CARE)

-Professional staff from CARE are available to provide ongoing support and advocacy, including:
+Professional staff from CARE are available to provide confidential, ongoing support and advocacy, including:

 - Support in accessing health and counseling services